- Search The Registry

 Peter Salem fight with Lt.
 Grosvenor

 The birth of Peter Salem in 1750 is celebrated on this date.
 He was a Black soldier and patriot.

-Though Salem’s birth year is not certain, he was born a slave in Framingham, MA.
+Salem’s birth year is not certain, but he was born a slave in Framingham, MA.
 His owner, Jeremiah Belknap, named him after his hometown of Salem, MA.
-In America’s early years, Massachusetts, monitoring an insurrection by Blacks, made it illegal for them to serve in the military.
-When the need for soldiers increased during the French and Indian Wars, Blacks were pressed into military duty.
-In mid-1775, the Massachusetts Committee of Safety recruited only free Blacks.
+In America’s early years, Massachusetts, monitoring an insurrection by blacks, made it illegal for them to serve in the military.
+When the need for soldiers increased during the French and Indian Wars, blacks were pressed into military duty.
+In mid-1775, the Massachusetts Committee of Safety recruited only free blacks.

 Salem had been sold to Major Lawson Buckminster, who freed him.
 He became one of the Minutemen heroes of the American Revolutionary War.
 On April 19, 1775, he fought at Concord, Massachusetts.
 A week later, he enlisted in Colonel Nixon's Fifth Massachusetts Regiment.
 He served in Captain Drury's company and fought with Drury at the Battle of Bunker Hill.
 At dawn on June 17, 1775, General William Howe ordered fire on the Americans and drove them northward across Bunker Hill.
 In this battle, the Americans had 400 dead and wounded men; the British lost more than 1,000.
 Salem was credited with the shot that killed British Major John Pitcairn.